havarddj/typst-preview.el/README.md

 typst-preview.el
 ==========

-*Warning*: This is work in progress and quite rough around the edges, but the basic functionality is there.

 Live preview of typst files inside emacs!
 Building on [tinymist](https://github.com/Myriad-Dreamin/tinymist), which was originally written for VS Code, and also inspired by